amarmer/Lambda-Metaprogramming-LMP/README.md

 Test<10>();
 ```
-How to do it in lambda function?
+And this how to do it in lambda function:

 ```C++
 auto test = [](auto size) { std::array<size> arr; }